hisschemoller/music-pattern-generator/README.md

 This editor panel shows the settings for the rightmost processor in the image above.

 Most settings are exactly the same as in the Euclidean processor editor.
-The only real difference here is the Effects section.
+The only real difference here is the Effect section.

 - The Target sets which property of the MIDI notes will be changed.
 - Low value sets the value when the pattern is between pulses.